 You could easily make a piggy out of yourself with this recipe.
 It’s hard to believe something so simple tastes so good!

-There is no doubt in my mind that the Okinawa Shoyu Pork recipe prepared in a slow cooker works like a charm when using a pork butt or larger pieces of pork.
+Okinawa Shoyu Pork recipe prepared in a slow cooker works like a charm when using a pork butt or larger pieces of pork.
 I will definitely prepare the recipe this way – browning the meat first – when cooking for a crowd.

 All you need for dinner is a steaming crock of rice and some crisp oriental vegetables and you are set to experience incredible flavors.